 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
 A2 ELECTRICAL IGNITION SOURCES Low Some portable electrical appliances are present, the majority of which had in date PAT labels attached.
 There is a new fan heater present that has not yet been PAT tested.
 If it is decided that this fan heater will be retained (see Question D1), during the next programmed Technicians visit, PAT test this item.
-27/01/2024 A21 C1 ARSON Low The assessor considers the area to be a normal risk in respect of arson.
-Fob entry to the main entrance.
-The current arrangement for mail delivery provides a direct route for burning materials to be introduced to the inside of the premises.
-Provide a steel mail box or mesh cage mounted internally over the letterbox aperture that will hold burning materials safely until they self-extinguish.
-27/01/2024 C11 D1 PORTABLE HEATERS AND HEATING INSTALLATIONS No Timescale There is a new fan heater present that has not yet been PAT tested.
+23/01/2024 A21 D1 PORTABLE HEATERS AND HEATING INSTALLATIONS No Timescale There is a new fan heater present that has not yet been PAT tested.
 Consideration should be given to replacing the fan heater with oil-filed electrical portable radiators which are considered to be relatively low risk portable heating appliances.
-D11 F1 LIGHTNING No Timescale A lightning protection system was not observed.
+F1 LIGHTNING No Timescale A lightning protection system was not observed.
 Recommend management undertake a risk assessment of the building to determine if lightning protection is required K12 MEANS OF ESCAPE Low There is extensive use of plastic conduit throughout the escape routes and circulation spaces.
 The 18th edition of BS 7671 includes a new regulation to ensure that escape routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
 Following the fatalities of two firefighters in 2010 and a recommendation in the subsequent coroner's report, BS 7671 now requires that wiring systems should not be liable to premature collapse.
 This includes all cables inside plastic conduit in a buildings escape routes.
 Further investigation of the method of supporting the cabling within the plastic conduit is required to confirm that the supports used to hold the cable in place are not easily deformable (e.g. plastic).
-27/01/2024 O1 FIRE SAFETY SIGNS & NOTICES Low Emergency escape signage has been provided at a reasonable level.
-Display green pictographic 'Turn to Open' signs next to the thumb-turn operating mechanisms on the main entrance door and the two internal doors within the main hall and the small hall (lounge).
+23/01/2024 K121 O1 FIRE SAFETY SIGNS & NOTICES Low Emergency escape signage has been provided at a reasonable level.
+Display green pictographic 'Turn to Open' signs next to the thumb-turn operating mechanisms on the main entrance and rear exit door.
 The arrow should indicate the direction of turn required to escape.
-27/01/2024 O11, O12, O13
+23/01/2024 O11, O12